Ideas to Make a Home Office for Adults OR KIDS!

-- A plant.
-Mmmm, this one is so important.
+And lastly, a plant.
 I’m always shocked at the visual value a plant brings to almost any surface.
 Steal one from somewhere else in your home, pick one out of your garden or grab a wee one at the store.
 And I recommend you name it.
 You’re more likely to bond with it and not murder it due to lack of water if you name it.

 If you have kids, have them help.
 Ask them to pick two things that they’d like at their desk area, pieces that bring them comfort.
 This could be a framed photo or a decorative figurine (for example).

 At the end of EVERY day, I encourage you to make it a HABIT to tidy things up.
 This will pay off every morning as you get to start the day fresh.

 That’s right, time to get crafty!
 If you have kids at home, I HIGHLY advise you to make a sign, or even better, have your KIDS make a sign, there’s nothing like free child labor to make the day go by faster.
 Hang the sign on the door if you have one or on your back if you don’t.
 This will be VERY important for those times you really have to gear down and focus.
 Talk to your kids about why it’s important and what it means when that sign is up – it means there’s NO messing around.